ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_ground_consistency_layer.rst

 - Only objects within the robot’s collision range are considered blocking

 At times, the terrain is such that no local ground height can be reliably determined.
-In this case, the layer can be configured to use neighbour cells to estimate local ground height (See parameter ``ground_neighbor_search_cells``), or treat all such obstacles without ground below them as blocking.
-For example, if the robot is navigating through a tunnel and the ground segmentation fails to detect any ground points, then as a backup plan, a ``maximum_height_filter`` (See `Tuning Guide`_) can be applied to all non-ground points in the obstacle points frame (usually base_link or lidar_link) to determine if they are blocking or not.
+In this case, the layer can be configured to use neighboring cells to estimate local ground height (see the ``ground_neighbor_search_cells`` parameter), or treat all such obstacles without ground below them as blocking.
+For example, if the robot is navigating through a tunnel and the ground segmentation fails to detect any ground points, then as a backup plan, a ``maximum_height_filter`` (see `Tuning Guide`_) can be applied to all non-ground points in the obstacle points frame (usually base_link or lidar_link) to determine if they are blocking or not.
 This allows the robot to navigate through tunnels and under bridges without being blocked by misclassified ground points.

 3. Temporal Stability Through Evidence Decay
 --------------------------------------------

-The evidences are decayed over time to allow the costmap to adapt to changing environments.
+Evidence is decayed over time to allow the costmap to adapt to changing environments.
 Cells transition gradually between free and occupied states as evidence builds or fades.
-The amount of decay can be tuned separately for ground and obstacle evidence, creating temporal hysteresis, which allows for more stable and responsive terrain adaptation (faster ground decay) while maintaining stable obstacle marking (slower obstacle decay).
+The rate of decay can be tuned separately for ground and obstacle evidence, creating temporal hysteresis, which allows for more stable and responsive terrain adaptation (faster ground decay) while maintaining stable obstacle marking (slower obstacle decay).

 Nav2 Integration
 ================

-Now we configure Nav2 to use the ground consistency layer in its local costmap.
+Configure Nav2 to use the ground consistency layer in its local costmap.
 It is recommended to use the layer in the local costmap since it relies on real-time sensor data and is designed for short-term occupancy estimation.
-It is best for safety to use the layer together with the inflation layer to create a buffer around detected obstacles.
+For safety, use the layer together with the inflation layer to create a buffer around detected obstacles.

-Let us look at an example configuration for the local costmap:
+Here is an example configuration for the local costmap:

 .. code-block:: yaml